smythp/magic-9-ball/README.md

 # Magic Nine Ball

-A toy application created collaboratively in the Software Design Lab course at the Graduate Center, part of the GC's MA in Digital Humanities.
+A small application demonstrating the use of functions created collaboratively in the Software Design Lab course at the Graduate Center, part of the GC's MA in Digital Humanities.